janael-pinheiro/leet_code_solutions/README.md

     - 162\.
 Find peak element;
     - 33\.
 Search in rotated sorted array;
     - 34\.
 Find first and last position of element in sorted array;
+    - 2300\.
+Successful pairs of spells and potions;
 - **Easy**:
   - Array/String:
     - 1768\.
 Merge strings alternately;